castle-games/documentation/Tutorials/Make Your First Castle Game.md

 You can download the latest release of Castle from Castle's [home page](https://castle.games/).

-If you're on **Windows**, this will give you a file named like 'Castle-\<version\>-Setup.exe', which you can launch and follow the instructions to install Castle.
+If you're on **Windows**, this will give you a file named like `'Castle-[version]-Setup.exe'`, which you can launch and follow the instructions to install Castle.

-For **macOS**, you will get a file like 'Castle-\<version\>.zip'.
+For **macOS**, you will get a file like `'Castle-[version].zip'`.
 Extract this and put the 'Castle.app' file inside in your macOS Applications folder.
 Putting it in the Applications folder is necessary for auto-updates to work properly.

 From now on, Castle can automatically check for updates, prompt you and update itself.
 You won't have to repeat the installation process on this computer!